Cantera/cantera-website/pages/tutorials/input-files.rst

 The required input files can be provided via one of several methods:

-- Use one of the pre-existing input files provided with Cantera
+- Use one of the pre-existing input files that are distributed with Cantera (note that these input files are provided for convenience, and may not be suited for research)
 - Convert a pre-existing mechanism from Chemkin (CK) format to YAML format *(New in Cantera 2.5)*
-- Convert a pre-existing mechanism from Chemkin (CK) format to Cantera (CTI) format (not recommended)
 - Create your own YAML file from scratch or by editing an existing file *(New in Cantera 2.5)*
+- Convert a pre-existing mechanism from Chemkin (CK) format to the legacy Cantera (CTI) format *(Not recommended due to deprecation of CTI in Cantera 2.6)*
 - Create your own CTI file, either from scratch (not recommended) or by editing an existing file *(Not recommended due to deprecation of CTI in Cantera 2.6)*

-The first option will suffice for a majority of Cantera users.
+The first option will suffice for tutorials and introductory work with thermodynamic phases and reaction kinetics.
+Most modern reaction mechanisms are published in Chemkin (CK) format, and can be converted to Cantera's YAML format using the ``ck2yaml`` conversion tool (option 2).
 Advanced users may, however, need to edit an existing input file in order to define additional species, reactions, or entirely new phases.
 Even if you need to create an entirely new input file, it is still advisable to start from an existing file, to cut down on syntax errors.

 Whenever you edit a Cantera input file, it is *highly advised* that you begin by copying the existing file and saving it under a new name, before editing the new file.
 Editing a file under its original name can